-I have had a thorough health evaluation including neuter and vaccinations and I am microchipped.
-I have also had a complete dental cleaning.
+I have had a thorough health evaluation including spay and vaccinations and I am microchipped.
+I had a complete dental cleaning in October.
+If you have room in your heart and home for me, please complete an adoption application.

 The adoption procedure involves these steps: